iotexproject/w3bstream/QUICK_START.md

 >
 > did:ethr:0x9d9250fb4e08ba7a858fe7196a6ba946c6083ff0
 >
-> these three client did already binding to project 1 to 20. you can change the env var $CLIENT_ID to set current client.
+> these three client dids have already been bind to project 1 to 20.
+You can change the env var $CLIENT_ID to set current client.

 ### Sending messages